kudashevs/laravel-share-buttons/README.md

 # Laravel Share Buttons

 This Laravel Share Buttons package was originated from [Laravel Share](https://github.com/jorenvh/laravel-share) package.
-The package gives you the possibility to create share buttons code for your site in a convenient and flexible way.
+The package gives you the possibility to create share buttons for your site in a flexible and convenient way.

 ### Available services